Ajaykhanna/Quantum_Mechanics_Projects/Excited_State_Analysis/Automate_Full_Excited_State_Analysis/README.md

 # Parse only CTS and write an .md report next to the log
 python parse_multiwfn_log.py /runs/MultiWfn_Excited_States_Analysis_20250813_144935.log --cts --ext md
 ```

+## 🙏 Acknowledgments

+Thanks to the authors/maintainers of **Multiwfn** and the Gaussian ecosystem.
+This toolkit simply orchestrates and organizes their outputs into a streamlined, reproducible workflow.

 Happy computing! 🧫⚡️